How To Get Rid of Woodpeckers

 Speaking of deer, there's a new product called Deer Out that works well for keeping deer away from your plants.
 It's a mixture of Italian food spices and mint.
 To the deer, it turns your plants into a speecy-spicy meatball.
 They also hate the mint taste.
 It turns out that deer not only hate Italian food, they're also homophobic.
 Who knew?
 Guess that's why there are so few deer hanging around gay Italian restaurants.

 The only thing that ever worked was the hooting animated owl in combination with the reflector strips.
 Once the animated owl got broken, the hooting stopped, and the woodpeckers returned.
 Unfortunately, the best animated owls are no longer available and the new models are so badly made they don't actually make any noise until you modify the circuitry.

 - Spray your siding for insects annually.
 Woodpeckers are searching for insects like carpenter bees or termites.
 Spray inside any small holes and seal them up.
 Bees hover in front of your wall searching visually for holes to enter, so every hole must be sealed.

 - Pounding on the wall from the inside, surprisingly, works well, because woodpeckers are very sensitive to vibration.
 But they will return 5-10 minutes later.
 The more strongly you manage to frighten them, the longer they will remember it.

 - Woodpeckers are seasonal.
-In this part of the country, the peak time is when the leaves are falling off the trees.
+In this part of the country, the peak time is when the leaves are falling off the trees (October to December).
 In some parts of the northern U.S., there is a period of about two weeks in the fall when woodpeckers suddenly appear by the hundreds.
 If you're prepared for them, they will continue migrating and go elsewhere.
 If not, they might stick around for months.

 - Spray woodpecker holes with insecticide, then fill with naphthalene mothballs before sealing with putty.